 - Price: 700 yen

-To get to the upper stations where most hikes start, you will need to catch the ropeway up from Zao Onsen.
-This activity itself is very rewarding, as the views of the mountains are some of the best you’ll ever see!
-After embarking from the ropeway station, you will see many courses that you can explore for yourself.
-Most routes should somehow end up near or around Okama (crater), which is a great destination.
+To get to the upper stations where most hikes start, you will need to catch the ropeway from Zao Onsen.
+Views of the mountains from this ropeway are some of the best you can get.
+After disembarking from the ropeway station, hikers can choose their preferred course.
+Most routes end around Okama, a stunning crater lake.

-Alternatively, for an easy and picturesque trail, take the Zao Echo Line trail to Kattadake – you’ll be able to capture Okama perfectly from there.
+For an easy and picturesque trail, take the Zao Echo Line trail to Kattadake – where you’ll be able to capture photos of Okama perfectly.

 - Address: Zaoonsen, Yamagata, 990-2301, Japan

-- Access: Take the train to Kaminoya Onsen Station, and alight there for a bus to the Katta parking area.
-The bus ride should take 60-minutes.
+- Access: Take the train to Kaminoya Onsen Station.
+Transfer to a bus in the Katta parking area.
+The bus ride should take about an hour.
 From there, take the Zao-Katta ski lift up, and you will reach the viewing platform.

 During autumn, Zao Mountain becomes an incredible display of autumn foliage.
-The dense collection of trees come together in unison to create a burst of orange, red and yellow, and seeing this dramatic scenery against the bright blue sky as you’re taking the ropeway up the mountain is quite an unearthly sight.
+The dense collection of trees creates a burst of orange, red, and yellow.
+Seeing this dramatic scenery against the bright blue sky as you’re taking the ropeway up the mountain is quite an unearthly sight.

-In fact, for many Japanese people, it becomes a premiere destination in autumn because of how beautiful the autumn leaves become.
-Within Tohoku, it’s within the top five spots to see the ‘koyo’ leaves in autumn, amongst other popular destinations such as Oirase Stream in Aomori, Bandai Azuma Skyline in Fukushima, Mount Kurikoma in Iwate, and Naruko Gorge in Miyagi.
+In fact, for many Japanese people, these leaves are to thank for Zao’s autumn crowds.
+It’s one of the top five spots in Tohoku to see the ‘koyo’ leaves in autumn.
+Other popular destinations are Oirase Stream in Aomori, Bandai Azuma Skyline in Fukushima, Mount Kurikoma in Iwate, and Naruko Gorge in Miyagi.

 - Address: 229ー3 Zaoonsen, Yamagata, 990-2301, Japan